tidev/titanium-docs/website/pages/tdoc-spec.md

 #### `Titanium.XX`

 This is shorthand to signify the types that are defined within the documentation.
 In fact, they don't have to be the `Titanium.XX` namespace; any fully-qualified name defined within the set of documentation being parsed can be used as a type name.
-But since this specification will first be used for Titanium Mobile, `Titanium.XX` is used here as the example.
+But since this specification will first be used for Titanium SDK, `Titanium.XX` is used here as the example.

 #### `Dictionary<[type]>`